 Under the currently licensed proposed action, noise associated with construction and mill operation would increase.
 Offsite noise levels resulting from onsite construction activities will be a function of the construction schedule and the distance between the noise source and the receptor.
-Noise levels are expected to range between 80 and 90 dB(A) at a distance of 50 feet from operating heavy equipment; however there are no near-by residents, and thus no receptors are affected by the noise impacts of proposed activities.
+Noise levels are expected to range between 80 and 85 dB(A) at a distance of 50 feet from operating heavy equipment (U.S. Department of Energy, 2005).
+However there are no near-by residents, and thus no human receptors will be affected by the noise impacts of proposed activities.
 Expected noise impacts are also discussed in Section 11 of the Revised Environmental Report (Shepherd Miller, Inc., 1994).